Amna-Shafiq/Cryptocurrency-exchange/README.md

 # SafePay Project

-This project aims to provide exchange rate information for Bitcoin and Coinbase exchanges using public APIs.
+This project aims to provide exchange rate information for Binance and Coinbase exchanges using public APIs.

 ## Getting Started